amitdas022/application-demo/README.md

-# Application with Okta Integration
+# Application Demo with Auth0 Integration

-This project demonstrates a web application with a Vanilla JavaScript frontend and a Node.js backend (using Vercel Serverless Functions) that integrates with Okta for user authentication and management.
+This project demonstrates a web application built with Vanilla JavaScript for the frontend and a Node.js backend (using Vercel Serverless Functions).
+It integrates with Auth0 for user authentication and user management functionalities.

 ## Project Structure